rnewman/clj-apache-http/README.markdown

+# *** DEPRECATED *** #

+This library is built on an alpha version of the Apache HTTP async client.
+That underlying alpha library has some race conditions that cause connections to leak from the connection pool.
+Under heavy use, you may lose all connections in the pool.

+The leaks were fixed in later versions of the underlying Apache library, but those versions are not compatible with the alpha upon which this library was built.

+Please use Neotyk's http.async.client here: https://github.com/neotyk/http.async.client

+Neotyk's library has all of the same features as this one, is more stable, and is actively maintained!

 # Secure Synchronous and Asynchronous HTTP Client #

 This is a Clojure wrapper around the Apache Foundation's HTTP client.
 It